“Resurrecting history’s nightmares and monsters.”

 It is no secret that some of the greatest artists grapple with forms of depression.
 In searching for success, inspiration, and mastery of their craft, many creatives find that they struggle with some psychological disorder or another.
 With enough fortitude, these challenges allow artists to harvest unforgettable creations.
 Not in spite of their obstacles, rather, because of them.
 Or so I argue.

 Just as well, some of the most horrific incidents are borne out of the hands of madmen.
 Inspired, one might say, by similar valleys and hills of obsession, manic moods, or depression.

 Madness permeates humanity with an unparalleled diversity.
-It paints the world in vibrancy—history, its infinite canvas.
+It paints the world in vibrancy—history, its canvas.

 As such, many of history’s more notable stories arrive with just that: a confusing mixture.
 Ghosts aren’t just scary.
 They’re lonely.
 Demons aren’t evil.
 Just fallen angels.
 Killers aren’t (always) cold-hearted.
 They have motives rooted deep in emotions like yours and mine, sometimes even justifiable ones.

 When we read history, we read it from the perspective of the bystander.
 The onlooker.
-The innocent society that watches, helplessly, as the world is painted by all kinds of madness.
-We read it from out seats at cafés.
+The innocent society that watches, helplessly, as the world is wrought by all kinds of madness.
+We read it from our seats at cafés.
 The fine print of newspapers making the actions of evildoers seem so very distant—unthinkable—from the innocence of our ways.